What is the Enneagram?

 Healthy 7s are ecstatic, visionary, manifesting, resilient, patient, and appreciative.
 They see synergies among pursuits and generate many ideas for exciting things to do, and they have the focus and optimism to bring projects to fruition.
 That said, Healthy 7s get that their enjoyment of life has more to do with the quality of their attention than the content of their experience, and they are grateful to experience all that life offers, not just the parts they prefer.

-When 7s slide into Fixation, they begin to scan their environment for stimulating activities that might fulfill them or at least distract them from the inner pain they would have to experience if they slowed down.
-The still appreciativeness of their healthy selves distorts into insatiable consumptiveness, and they become hyperactive, scattered, and impatient.
-Fixated 7s must stay in motion and keep things uplifting, and they may become flippant, cavalier, and childishly demanding to get their desires met.
+When 7s slide into Fixation, they begin to scan their environment for stimulating activities that could fulfill them.
+The appreciative stillness of their healthy selves distorts into insatiable consumptiveness, and they become hyperactive, scattered, and impatient.
+Fixated 7s feel that they must stay in motion and keep things positive, and they may become flippant, cavalier, and childishly demanding to get their desires met.

 For a more expanded description of Enneagram Type 7, including relating tips, triggers, and growth tips, download my free Relating Mastery Enneagram Guide above.

 Type 8: The Aliveness Seeker

 I have called 8s The Aliveness Seeker because their primary motivations are to feel alive and powerful and to avoid being hurt or taken advantage of.